leanhtronggh-prog/ChainSubscriptionHub/README.md

 ---

-## 💡 Vision
+## 💡 Summary

-ChainSubscription Hub aims to redefine how subscription systems operate by removing centralized control and enabling **transparent, automated, and trustless subscription management** on the blockchain.
+The Grade Management System demonstrates how blockchain technology can be applied to education by providing a **secure, transparent, and decentralized solution** for managing academic records.

 ---